eMTeeWare/emtee-showdown/README.md

 Sure.
 If I don't lose my drive.
 Some ideas can be found in the [issues](https://github.com/methom/emtee-showdown/issues) or in the [release planning](https://github.com/methom/emtee-showdown/projects/1).

-But I am also thinking about user management, workflows, automatic selection modes and much more.
+I am also thinking about user management, workflows, automatic selection modes and much more.
 If you have ideas, feel free to add them as an [issue](https://github.com/methom/emtee-showdown/issues/new).

 If everything goes real well, I also have some ideas to generalize this service to a universal decision-making helper by allowing to configure the use of arbitrary searches for the selections.
 We'll see.